Local Causal Discovery for Statistically Efficient Causal Inference: PROOFS

 \subsection{Proof of Thm.~\ref{thm:load_oset}}

-\loadoset* \begin{proof} We can identify an optimal adjustment set iff the causal effect between $X$ and $Y$ is identifiable \citep{henckel2022graphical}. \Cref{lem:load_identifiability} shows that LOAD is sound and complete in determining the identifiability of causal effects.
+\loadoset* \begin{proof} By Thm.
+3.13 of \citep{henckel2022graphical}, the optimal adjustment set is identifiable iff the causal effect between $T$ and $O$ is identifiable in the full CPDAG $G$. \Cref{lem:load_identifiability} shows that LOAD is sound and complete in determining the identifiability of causal effects.

-When the causal effect of $X$ on $Y$ is identifiable, we show that LOAD returns the correct optimal adjustment set.
-To construct the estimated optimal adjustment, LOAD identifies the mediating nodes between $X$ and $Y$.
-It first collects all explicit descendants of $X$ by using \Cref{alg:is_explicit_ancestor} (lines 20-23).
-Then it collects all explicit descendants of $X$ that are also explicit ancestors of $Y$, again using \Cref{alg:is_explicit_ancestor} (lines 24-28).
-Since \Cref{alg:is_explicit_ancestor} is sound and complete in finding explicit ancestral relations as shown in \Cref{lem:alg_is_expl_an}, these are exactly all the nodes that have a directed path from $X$ and a directed path to $Y$.
-Thus, these nodes are exactly $Cn_G(X,Y)$, the mediating nodes on all directed paths from $X$ to $Y$.
+When the causal effect of $T$ on $O$ is identifiable, we show that LOAD returns the correct optimal adjustment set.
+To construct the estimated optimal adjustment, LOAD identifies the possible descendants of $T$ using \Cref{alg:is_possible_ancestor} (lines \ref{line:load:possde_start} to \ref{line:load:possde_end}).
+Since \Cref{alg:is_possible_ancestor} is sound and complete in finding possible ancestral relations as shown in \Cref{lem:alg_is_poss_an}, these are exactly $PossDe_G(X)$.

-Finally, LOAD collects the parents of all mediating nodes, and removes $X$ and the mediating nodes themselves from this set (lines 29-34).
-We show that the remaining set of nodes is exactly the optimal adjustment set by showing that